-Please note that the Canary Islands, the French overseas departments, Ceuta and Melilla are not phytosanitary Member States of the European Union according to the Plant Protection Act 2011.
+Please note that the Canary Islands, the French overseas departments and Ceuta and Melilla are Third countries from a phytosanitary point of view and therefore phytosanitary requirements may apply.

-- Phytosanitary release, if the consignment has been found free from quarantine pests.
+- Phytosanitary release if the consignment is found to be free from quarantine pests

 - Customs clearance

 - Fees according to phytosanitary fee tariff

 The application for phytosanitary import control in Austria has to be made via TRACES NT at least one working day before arrival of the consignment.
 Usually this is handled by the forwarding agency or transportation company.
 In the event of a TRACES NT system failure, a replacement document in accordance with Implementing Regulation (EU) 2019/1715 is available under Forms (only German version available).

 When importing plants or plant products, other laws may also apply, for example the Seed Act or the Species Trade Act (CITES).

 Further information can also be found in our FAQs.
 For enquiries on phytosanitary import control please contact the Official Plant Protection Service (contact).

 - pdfInformationsblatt - Die phytosanitäre Importkontrolle in Österreich 2020 Calendar sheet of the BAES in the context of the International Year of Plant Health 2020 on phytosanitary import control in Austria (only German version available) 253 KB

 - pdfPoster - Bringen Sie keine Pflanzen in die EU Poster "Bringen Sie keine Pflanzenschädlinge oder -krankheiten in die Europäische Union" (German version) 313 KB

 - pdfPoster - Do not bring plants in the EU Poster "Keep plant pests and diseases out of the European Union" (English version) 291 KB